Ahsantw/Pose_Code/README.md

 ![5](https://github.com/Ahsantw/Pose_Code/blob/main/sample/image_enhancement.png)

+Follow [guide](https://github.com/Ahsantw/Pose_Code/tree/main/image_enhancement) to enhance your own image.

 ### Dataset Preparation
 The data sets we used were sourced from reputable sources such as COCO, MPII, Kaggle, GitHub, and included CCTV footages from various origins.
-Please follow the steps mentioned in the [readme](https://github.com/Ahsantw/Pose_Code/blob/main/Data_Preparation/README.md) to prepare your dataset in coco and yolo format.
+Please follow the steps mentioned in the [readme](https://github.com/Ahsantw/Pose_Code/blob/main/Data_Preparation) to prepare your dataset in coco and yolo format.

 ### Training.